MwendaKE/SMASYS/README.md

 # SMASYS

-School Management System Software project purely written in Python.
+School Management System Software in Python and Kivy.

 It uses a NoSQL database (mongodb) that is supported by a local mongoDB server (mongod) to store and manage all the data fed into the app.